Find out here what you can do to help stop the fighting among your kids.

 If my first child thinks she’s the “athletic one” and not the “artsy one,” how will she feel when we’re working on a craft together at home?
 She might feel like it’s not her strong suit, so why even try?

 Our kids can both be athletic AND artsy.
 Labeling one can make the other feel as if she’ll never measure up in a certain area.
 We want our kids to be well-rounded, right?
 So why encourage them in one area and not in others?

-It’s true that one of our children may have a passion for a specific activity and that’s totally fine.
+One of our children may indeed have a passion for a specific activity, and that’s totally fine.
 For example, my second daughter loves dancing and is in a ballet and tap class.
 But her passion for dancing doesn’t mean that my other girls can’t dance their little hearts out too.

-One child’s talent or likes shouldn’t discourage the others from that activity.
+One child’s talent or likes shouldn’t discourage the other children from that activity.
 (I’m sure they’ll be comparing their skills in the future, but I’ll do my best not to add fuel to that fire.)

 For help balancing it all, check out my post: 10 Habits that Keep Me Well and Balanced as a Mom